Lionel Murton

 William Lionel Murton (2 June 1915 – 26 September 2006) was an English character actor.

+Biography

 Born in Wandsworth, London, he was resident at Little Orchard, Weston Road, Upton Grey, Basingstoke, Hampshire, England, before his death at age 91.
 He was cremated at Basingstoke Crematorium on 6 October 2006.
 He is commemorated with his wife, Anita, in Upton Grey Churchyard, Grave 1 E-3.

-Having grown up in Montreal, Quebec, Canada, he most often played Americans and Canadians in films and in various television series, from the late 1940s.
-He also appeared in episodes of several TV series, including The Persuaders! and Danger Man and was a regular cast member of the Dickie Henderson Show, playing Dickie's friend Jack.
+He appeared in episodes of several TV series, including The Persuaders! and Danger Man and was a regular cast member of the Dickie Henderson Show, playing Dickie's friend Jack.